"The Pitre Trail from Acadia"

 IMPORTANT NOTICE: You have now accessed my website on the new server.
 Please update your bookmarks.
 If you 'lose' track of the site's location, you can always find me by searching for either "The Pitre Trail from Acadia" or "Wendy Pitre Roostan."

-This update: More work on Ontario & Quebec families who emigrated to New England areas and beyond.
-Added more generations to Michel Lepitre (1840) & Marie Cecelia Bisaillon family who went from Quebec to New York, Illinois, South Dakota and then Seattle, Washington, becoming Michael Peter.
+[7 January 2018 update: More work on Ontario & Quebec families who emigrated to New England areas and beyond.
+Added more generations to Michel Lepitre (1840) & Marie Cecelia Bisaillon family who went from Quebec to New York, Illinois, South Dakota and then Seattle, Washington, becoming Michael Peter.]

 [17 September 2017 update: More info on death dates and obituaries for New England families.]